mritogether/mritogether.github.io/registration-temp2.md

 **Note:** the conference will be held through the [Zoom Events](https://events.zoom.us/) platform.
 A Zoom account (available free of charge) is required at registration.

+## Want to help out in other ways?

+We'll need volunteers to help us with technical aspects, gather.town, and video editing, and we'd love to have you on board!

+Fill in **[this form](https://forms.gle/Hq2WkfffK681yRBy5)** to indicate your availability!